SyedShagufta/FlutterBootCamp/README.md

 ## 7. Powering Flutter Apps with Backend Data

 - Use the http package to perform networking and fetch live data from open APIs.
-- Parse JSON data using the dart:convert library.
+- Parse JSON data using the dart: convert library.
 - Pass data to State objects via the Stateful Widget.

 ## 8. Cupertino Widgets and Platform-Based UI